biicode/docs/arduino/installation.rst

 Arduino Installation
 ====================

-This section describes how to install…
+This section describes how to set up your development environment for working on Arduino projects with biicode.
+Select your current platform from the list bellow:

 .. toctree::
    :maxdepth: 2